How to use the Nitrax Math Keyboard

 Connected?
 (2.4G or Bluetooth)

 If you use the dongle, make sure it’s plugged into your PC.
+If you use Bluetooth, make sure the device is paired.

 3